 A Foley catheter is a thin, flexible tube inserted through the urethra into the bladder to drain urine.
 The catheter has a small balloon attached to the end that is filled with water once inside the bladder, holding it in place.

-While understanding the challenges of swimming with a Foley catheter, it’s also essential to know about other health concerns.
+While understanding the challenges of swimming with a Foley catheter, knowing about other health concerns is essential.
 Learn about the precautions for swimming with an open wound.

 Risks of Swimming With a Foley Catheter

-Always take great care when using a catheter to ensure your safety and minimize any risks associated with its use.
+Always take great care when using a catheter to ensure your safety and minimize any associated risks.

 Precautions to Take Before Swimming With a Foley Catheter